jespa007/zetscript/README.md

 - Windows through Mingw or VisualStudio 2015,2017/2019
 - Raspberry PI through gcc toolchain

+Build process

+1. Download and decompress ZetScript project in some directory

+2. Open a terminal in Linux or MacOs or in Windows open a command prompt terminal ( For Windows using Visual Studio, open the terminal usign `Developer Command Prompt` )

-The building information is configured with cmake through the following command,
+3. Go to the ZetScript project directory where was decompressed and create building information through cmake with the following command,

 `cmake -Bbuild`